| Layer | Description | Example |

 Histogram

-A histogram consists of rectangles, where the area of each rectangle is proportional to the frequency of a variable within the range, also known as a bin or class interval.
+A histogram consists of rectangles, where the area of each rectangle is proportional to the frequency of a variable within the range, also known as a bin.
 The x-axis shows these bins, while the y-axis reflects the frequency (how many cases (e.g., people) are in the bin).
 For instance, in a histogram representing the ages of people in a sample, each bin could represent a decade of life.
 The height of the bar corresponding to each bin would indicate the number of individuals whose age falls within that decade.
 Histograms allow us to grasp the overall shape and distribution of a variable.

 In this section, we will consider data from a study conducted by Raj Chetty, Ph.D. and colleagues.
 The academic paper describing the study we’ll consider can be downloaded here.